Repdiken/Code-Breaker/README.md

 Structure Code Efficiently:
 Write clean, maintainable code with modular functions.

 This project is licensed under the CC0 License.
 Feel free to use, modify, and distribute the code.
-See the LICENSE file for more details.